RgbTrouw/Qs-Messenger/README.md

   -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ** Version 1.0.2a will be released soon.
-Most improvements come with the server.
+Most improvements come with the server. * A preview is available *

 Looping functions have been replaced with instant forwarding, most database keys have migrated from table "id" to "email" parameter and session_id has been removed from all queries.